-At Lifepath Physiotherapy, the physiotherapy and rehabilitation services we provide help people who are affected by injury, illness, muscle over-use, or age-related changes.
+At Lifepath Dental & Wellness, the physiotherapy and rehabilitation services we provide help people who are affected by injury, illness, muscle overuse, or age-related changes.

-Rehabilitation is performed by trained Physiotherapists, who specializes in restoring movement and physical function of patients through various manual therapies, mechanical/electrical devices, and therapeutic exercises.
-A significant part of a physiotherapist’s job involves educating patients in proper performance of home exercises to prevent further injury.
+Rehabilitation is performed by trained physiotherapists, who specializes in restoring patients' movement and physical function through various manual therapies, mechanical/electrical devices, and therapeutic exercises.
+A significant part of a physiotherapist’s job involves educating patients on proper performance of home exercises to prevent further injury.

-Physiotherapists are experts in the examination and treatment of musculoskeletal, neuromuscular and cardiothoracic problems that affect peoples’ abilities to function meaningfully – whether you want to run a marathon or just be able to pick up your grandchildren!
+Physiotherapists are experts in the examination and treatment of musculoskeletal, neuromuscular and cardiothoracic problems that affect peoples’ abilities to function meaningfully.
+Whether you want to run a marathon or just be able to pick up their grandchildren!

 Some conditions commonly treated by physiotherapists include:

 What to Expect At Your First Physiotherapy and Rehabilitation Appointment

 All initial appointments begin with an assessment of your condition.
 This involves a review of your medical history as well as a neuromusculoskeletal physical examination.
 By discussing your medical history (along with the examination), we can verify your symptoms and better evaluate your condition to develop an effective treatment plan.